Badass Ravi Kumar: Home media

 After a theatrical run beginning on February 7, 2025, Badass Ravi Kumar has yet to make its debut on OTT platforms as of May 2025.
 Multiple streaming giants reportedly tabled lucrative offers shortly after the theatrical release.
-However, the film’s digital distribution has been stalled by a contractual clause proposed by producer–star Himesh Reshammiya: OTT platforms would only get the rights to stream the full film, while all promotional clips, music videos, and highlight reels would remain the exclusive domain of Himesh Reshammiya Melodies’s YouTube channel.
+However, the film's digital distribution has been stalled by a contractual clause proposed by producer–star Himesh Reshammiya: OTT platforms would only get the rights to stream the full film, while all promotional clips, music videos, and highlight reels would remain the exclusive domain of Himesh Reshammiya Melodies's YouTube channel.

 This stipulation is cited as the primary reason for the delay in a standard 8‑week theatrical-to-digital window, which would typically have seen the film available online by early April.
-The impasse has prompted ongoing negotiations, with streaming services reportedly still interested but seeking a balance between rights to promotional content and Himesh’s desire to control YouTube distribution.
+The impasse has prompted ongoing negotiations, with streaming services reportedly still interested but seeking a balance between rights to promotional content and Himesh's desire to control YouTube distribution.

+Ultimately, the film's OTT rights were acquired by JioHotstar and are scheduled to be released on 18 April 2026, around 14 months after the theatrical release.